Juhani

 whole business system are addressed.
 The business system is composed of the interrelated

-operational business processes.
+business processes.
 Very often in corporations there are different

 business areas that may be at different development stages.
 All these need different